Survivors of Vietnam's My Lai massacre remember 'darkness and silence'

 Loi's mother gave him a bag filled with rice and spare clothes and told him to hide.

-He watched beneath coconut trees by a river as U.S. troops dragged women and children out of their houses and shot them.
+He hid beneath coconut trees by a river as U.S. troops dragged women and children out of their houses and shot them.

 "I could usually see my house from where I was hiding, but there was smoke everywhere.
 All I could hear were explosions, and the ground was shaking," said Loi, who worried that U.S. soldiers were throwing grenades into village shelters.